SDedalus64/harmonyt2/docs/README.md

 Always refer to documentation in `/build-guides` and `/development` for current information.
 Files in `/archive` are kept for historical reference only.
+Files in `/review` are pending cleanup and should not be used as current documentation.